KWR-Water/sutra2/docs/source/instruction.rst

 media, the hydrochemistry, hydrology and the contamination of interest (OMP or pathogen).

-The class paramters can be roughly grouped into the following categories;
+The class parameters can be roughly grouped into the following categories;

-* System
+* System.
-* Settings
+* Settings.
 * Porous Medium
 * Hydrochemistry
 * Hydrology